abhinavkashyap061/Wiki-API/README.md

 # Wiki-API
-A RESTful API which serves informative content related to Web Development and articles written by different users.
+A RESTful API which serves informative content related to Web Development.